New World Translation: Digital Editions

-In 1983, the English Braille edition of the New World Translations New Testament was released; the complete English Braille edition was released by 1988.
-NWT editions have since become available in several additional Braille scripts.
-Production of the NWT in American Sign Language began in 2006; the New Testament was made available by 2010, and the complete ASL edition was released in February 2020.

 In 1992, a digital edition of the New World Translation of the Holy Scriptures—With References was released on floppy disk.

 Since 1994, the New World Translation of the Holy Scriptures—With References has been included in the Watchtower Library on CD-ROM.
 Both editions of the New World Translation are available online in various languages and digital formats.

 Since 2015, a Study Edition of the New World Translation has been gradually released online starting with the books of the New Testament, based on the 2013 revision with additional reference material.

 Critical review

 Biblical scholars have noted the New World Translation's attempts at accurate conservative translation, its critical apparatus, and its use of modern critical editions of the biblical manuscripts.
 Criticism of the New World Translation focuses mainly on Christological issues in its rendering of the New Testament: the translation of the word Kyrios (Greek: Κύριος) as "Jehovah" —usually translated as "Lord" by classical translators, its rendering of passages related to the doctrine of the Trinity and the divinity of Christ such as John 1:1, and for its difficult-to-understand formal equivalence.
 Critics of the movement claim that the NWT is scholastically dishonest.